GitHubDragonFly/AB-Modbus-Master/README.md

   - Build/Build Solution (or press Ctrl-Shift-B).
   - Debug/Start Debugging (or press F5) to run the app.
 - Locate created EXE file in the /bin/Debug folder and copy it over to your preferred folder or Desktop.

+If you need to run this app on x86 based Windows computer then you will need to replace the plctag library with its x86 version.

 # Licensing
 This is all licensed under Mozilla Public License 2.0 (the MIT license of the C# Wrapper is included in the Resources folder as well as its zip file).